pitt-cdm/text-demo/plums.md

 William Carlos Williams, 1883 - 1963

-I have eaten \
+I have edited \
-the plums \
+the file \
-that were in \
+that was in \
-the icebox
+the repository

 and which \
 you were probably  \
 saving \
-for breakfast
+to disk

 Forgive me \
-they were delicious \
+it was deliberate \
-so sweet \
+so rude \
-and so cold
+but version controlled